bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 Once the Command Prompt window opens issue the "ssh username@NAS-IP-ADDRESS" command where "username" is the Seagate Central's administrator username and "NAS-IP-ADDRESS" is your Seagate Central's IP address or hostname.
-When prompted for a password enter the administrator user's password.
+When prompted for a password, enter the administrator user's password.
+The first time you connect to a particular host you will be asked to confirm that you wish to connect.
+Simply type "yes".

 In the following example the administrator username is "admin" and the NAS IP address is "192.168.1.50".